-Admission Policies C13.
-Application fee Does your institution have an application fee? ✓ Yes ☐ No Amount of application fee: \$50 (\$70 for international students) Can it be waived for applicants with financial need?
-Ves \square No If you have an application fee and an on-line application option, please indicate policy for students who apply on-line: 哮 Same fee Free П Reduced Can on-line application fee be waived for applicants with financial need? ✓ Yes No C14.
-Application closing date Does your institution have an application closing date? ▼ Yes No Term Enrolling Application Priority Date Fall January 15 Summer January 15 Spring October 1 Priority date: December 1 C15.
-Are first-time, first-year students accepted for terms other than the fall? ▼ Yes □ No C16.
-Notification to applicants of admission decision sent (fill in one only) On a rolling basis beginning: Other: Non-Binding Early Notification: Jan.
-15. Regular admissions: Apr.
-1. C17.
-Reply policy for admitted applicants (fill in one only) Must reply by (date): No set date: Must reply by May 1 or within 2 weeks if notified thereafter.
-Deadline for housing deposit (MMDD): Amount of housing deposit: \$300 Refundable if student does not enroll?
+C13.
+Application fee

+Does your institution have an application fee? ☐ Yes ☐ No

+Amount of application fee: \$50 (\$70 for international students)

+Can it be waived for applicants with financial need? ☐ Yes ☐ No

+If you have an application fee and an on-line application option, please indicate policy for students who apply on-line:

+Same fee

+□ Free

+Reduced

+Can on-line application fee be waived for applicants with financial need?
+Yes No

+C14.
+Application closing date

+Does your institution have an application closing date? ☐ Yes ☐ No

+Term Enrolling Application Priority Date

+Fall January 15

+Summer January 15

+Spring October 1

+Priority date: November 15

+C15.
+Are first-time, first-year students accepted for terms other than the fall?

+□ Yes □ No

+C16.
+Notification to applicants of admission decision sent (fill in one only)

+On a rolling basis beginning:

+Other: Non-Binding Early Action Notification: Feb.
+1. Regular admissions: Apr.
+1 for fall and summer; applications are processed on a rolling basis and notifications begin going out on Oct.
+1 for spring.

+C17.
+Reply policy for admitted applicants (fill in one only)

+Must reply by (date): No set date: Must reply by May 1 or within 2 weeks if notified thereafter.
+Other:

+Deadline for housing deposit (MMDD):

+Amount of housing deposit: \$300

+Refundable if student does not enroll?
+Yes, in full Yes, in part No

-admission?
-Does your institution allow students to postpone enrollment after admission? ✓ Yes □ No If yes, maximum period of postponement: 12 months C19.
-Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation? ☐ Yes ✔ No C20.
+C18.
+Deferred admission: Does your institution allow students to postpone enrollment after admission?

+☐ Yes ☐ No If yes, maximum period of postponement: 12 months C19.
+Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation?
+Yes No C20.
 Common application: Question removed from CDS.
 (Initiated during 2006-07 cycle) Early Decision and Early Action Plans C21.
 Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?
-Yes No If "yes," please complete the following: First or only early decision plan closing date: First or only early decision plan notification date: Other early decision plan closing date: Other early decision plan notification date: For the Fall 2012 entering class Number of early decision applications received by your institution: Number of applicants admitted under early decision plan: Please provide significant details about your early decision plan: C22.
-Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? ✓ Yes □ No If "yes," please complete the following : Early action closing date: December 1 Early action notification date: January 15 Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans? ✓ Yes ✓ No Last revision 03/01/13 PBA Home Strategic Planning Institutional Research & Analysis Budget & Finances Questions?
+Yes No If "yes," please complete the following: First or only early decision plan closing date: First or only early decision plan notification date: Other early decision plan closing date: Other early decision plan notification date: For the Fall 2014 entering class Number of early decision applications received by your institution: Number of applicants admitted under early decision plan: Please provide significant details about your early decision plan: C22.
+Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? □ Yes □ No If "yes," please complete the following: Early action closing date: November 15 Early action notification date: February 1 Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?
+Yes No Last revision 02/12/15 PBA Home Strategic Planning Institutional Research & Analysis Budget & Finances Questions?
 Comments?
-15 UCB, University of Colorado Boulder, Boulder, CO 80309-0015, (303)492-8631 © 2001, The Regents of the University of Colorado course work completed at other colleges/universities?
-Yes □No
+Legal & Trademarks Privacy 15 UCB, University of Colorado Boulder, Boulder, CO 80309-0015, (303)492-8631

-D. Transfer Admission: Common Data Set 2012-13
+D. Transfer Admission: Common Data Set 2014-15